uhnuser/json-client-commons/README.md

   public String id;
 }
 ```
-Create a bean into which the result will be deserialized
+Create a class into which the result will be deserialized
 ```java
 import java.util.Date;